Grilled food is magnificent, isn't it? Juicy steaks with grill marks. Savory marinated vegetables. Pineapple dripping with sweet-and-salty juices.

-That depends on your unique situation.
+That depends on your needs.
 To help yourself think about it, ask yourself these questions:

 - Do you have convenient access to power outlets where you want to grill?
 If not, an electric grill is not for you.
-Neither is a wood pellet grill, which also depends on electricity.
+Neither is a wood pellet grill which requires electrical access as well.

 - Will you want to move your grill around or take it on camping trips?
 If so, you might want a small, portable charcoal kettle grill.

 - How many people do you want to feed at a time?
 If you want to feed crowds, go for a large, fast-working grill like an infrared grill or even multiple grills so you can have several people making different menu items.

 - Do you have the space and support for a large, heavy grill?
 Are you okay with your grill remaining in one place?